 The JackTrip Foundation is a collaboration between Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA) and Silicon Valley software entrepreneurs.
 The mission of the JackTrip Foundation is to make the performance of music over the Internet feasible and accessible to everyone.
 JackTrip Foundation is a Delaware nonprofit corporation in the process of applying for 501(c)(3) status.

-To fulfill its mission of driving continued innovation in, and widespread usage of, the JackTrip technology, the Foundation will offer a wide array of technology, education, community-building and performance services, such as:
+To fulfill its mission of driving continued innovation in, and widespread adoption, of the JackTrip technology, the Foundation will offer a wide array of technology, education, cultural and community services, such as:

 Founder Stanford professor Chris Chafe, Director of Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA - ccrma.standford.edu), originator and co-developer of the JackTrip software to reduce latency in audio transmissions over the Internet, allowing musicians to collaborate in real time.
 Chris is also a composer, improvisor, and cellist, developing much of his music alongside computer-based research.

 Founder Mike Dickey taught himself to code in the 1980’s by keying video game programs from Rainbow magazines into his dad's Color Computer.
 He founded his first company in high school, and dropped out of Carnegie Mellon to become a full-time entrepreneur.
 Since then, Mike has built and sold three startup companies.
 His latest venture was Cloudmeter, which Splunk acquired in 2013 and renamed as Splunk Stream.
 Prior to co-founding JackTrip, Mike held various leadership roles at Splunk focusing on Engineering, Architecture, Infrastructure and Product Management.